Cuh4/ArcheanUtils/README.md

 - `gyro.xc` A library for interacting with gyroscopes.
 Alias only, no IO port support.
 - `nav-instrument.xc` A library for interacting with the Nav Instrument component.
 Alias only, no IO port support.
 - `beacon.xc` A library for interacting with the Beacon component.
 It is not possible to set the beacon frequency as text via this library.
 Alias only, no IO port support.
+- `beacon-locator.xc` A library for displaying beacon positions onto a transparent HUD.

 ## ✨ Credit
 - [Cuh4](https://github.com/Cuh4)